 Residents are not required to sign out skates and can borrow and use the pair of skates for as long as they need.

 Help us give everyone the chance to skate by donating your gently used skates.
-You can drop off donations in the red bins located at the front of our Customer Service counter at our arenas:
+You can drop off donations in the red bins located by the Customer Service counter at our City facilities.